FireJuun/get_fluttered/README.md

 <img align="right" src="demo.gif" width="280"/>

-A Flutter project linked to a YouTube channel.
+A Flutter project linked to a [YouTube playlist].
 Designed to teach various components used in Flutter health initiatives (e.g. within the [PRAPARE app]).

 ## Architecture